 Field-hunting tip

-Look in sedimentary shale or siltstone country — that is the host setting where fern fossil typically forms.
+Look in sedimentary shale or siltstone country, the host setting where fern fossil typically forms.
 If you start seeing siderite, coal, shale in float, you are in the right ground.
 Field specimens usually show a imprint habit, so train your eye for that shape before scanning the outcrop.